viane/Professor-Nittany/Note.md

 > any link and video should be warp in [extend][/extend]

 - [Cheatsheet](https://github.com/viane/Intelligent-Academic-Planner/blob/master/Common%20notation.md) for common notation and flag that is used in formatting answers.

+- When user ask a question like will I do good in [major], analysis his personality and interests to determine what major is more suitable